oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_FeatureWish.md

 -   clear about VCGT handling, use Xcalib (licensing?) or ArgyllCMS, give at least a hint at configure time “found Xcalib/Argyll - can load VCGT”
+-   support the upcomming the Xwindow profile attaching stuff from TomasC.
+-   XRandR support

 ### ICC profile handling